Mathematics in Cambridge

 Applying to study here

 We make conditional offers based on A Level and STEP exam results.
 The standard offer is A*A*A and a 1,2 in STEP II and III.
-We expect prospective students to have AS Further Maths (or equivalent), and preferably the full A level.
+We expect prospective students to have a full A level in Further Maths.

 Students who are not able to study Further Maths at their school/college might like to know about the Further Mathematics Support Programme, which can provide advice and access to free tuition.
 There is also a University STEP support site which provides information and resources related to the STEP exam.